blackmammoth/pokemon-assignment/Readme.md

 ```

 ### Build and Run
-1. Restore the project dependencies by running: `dotnet restore`

-2. Build the project by running: `dotnet build`
+1. Build the project by running: `dotnet build`

-3. Run the project by running: `dotnet run`
+2. Run the project by running: `dotnet run`

 ### API Endpoints
 - You can test out the API by going to `<url>/swagger`